syntax-tree/hast-util-excerpt/readme.md

 ### `excerpt(tree, options?)`

-Excerpt the tree to a certain number of characters.
+Truncate the tree to a comment.

 ###### `options.comment`